-Alaskan commercial salmon fisheries harvest wild- and hatchery-produced salmon, the latter being produced by private non-profit hatcheries that are permitted and regulated by ADFG.
-In accordance with Alaska's Policy for the Management of Sustainable Salmon Fisheries and the State's Finfish Genetics Policy85, hatcheries are typically sited away from major natural production areas, yet use locally-sourced fish to found and, in some cases, supplement hatchery broodstocks.86 State, Federal and privately sponsored research has and continues to focus on potential ecological and genetic effects from Alaskan salmon hatcheries, including investigations of competition, stray rates, and genetic introgression87.
-Particularly noteworthy among these are two large-scale research projects being conducted by ADFG in partnership with the PWSSC88 and the Sitka Sound Science Center89, which are designed to evaluate genetic and ecological impacts from stray hatchery pink and chum salmon in Alaska.
-This work began in March, 2012, receives funding from hatchery operators, was recently awarded
+Alaskan commercial salmon fisheries harvest wild- and hatchery-produced salmon, the latter mostly being produced by private non-profit hatcheries that are permitted and regulated by ADFG.
+In accordance with Alaska's Policy for the Management of Sustainable Salmon Fisheries and the State's Finfish Genetics Policy130, hatcheries are typically sited away from major natural production areas, yet use locally-sourced fish to found and, in some cases, supplement hatchery broodstocks.

+A suite of state led plans, permitting processes and policies all aim to protect wild salmon stocks from hatchery operations131.
+State, Federal and privately sponsored research has and continues to focus on potential ecological and genetic effects from Alaskan salmon hatcheries, including investigations of competition, stray rates, and genetic introgression132.
+Noteworthy among these are two large-scale research projects being conducted by ADFG in partnership with the Prince William Sound Science Center133 and the Sitka Sound Science Center134, which are designed to evaluate genetic and ecological impacts from stray hatchery pink and chum salmon in Alaska.
+This work began in March, 2012, receives funding from hatchery operators, was awarded significant (Federal) Saltonstall-Kennedy135 and North Pacific Research Board funding136, is expected to continue through 2023, and has generated numerous publications^{137 138}.